Ghosts 'n Goblins: Gold Knights

 Ghosts 'n Goblins: Gold Knights and Ghosts 'n Goblins: Gold Knights II, released in Japan as Makaimura Kishi Retsuden (魔界村騎士列伝, lit.
 Demon World Village: Knight Chronicles) and Makaimura Kishi Retsuden II (魔界村騎士列伝II, lit.
 Demon World Village: Knight Chronicles II) respectively, are a pair of run and gun platform games developed and published by Capcom for iOS.
 Both titles were removed from the Apple App Store on May 10, 2016.

 They are the first games in the series to offer a choice of playable characters in addition to the series standard, Arthur.
 Similar to Ultimate Ghosts 'n Goblins they employ 3D graphics, while maintaining much of the 2D gameplay mechanics of the earlier games.

 Plot

-Whenever demons threatened to plunge the world in darkness, the knight Arthur would come forward and stop them.
-Yet, the hard-won peace has ended as demonic hordes have once again appeared stealing the souls of innocent maidens.
-In order to protect her kingdom, Princess Prin-Prin assembles the greatest knights in the land.
-Sir Arthur and Lancelot set out to rescue the maidens and learn the secret of the demons' return.
-After defeating Astaroth and the demon lord however, Lancelot is attacked and kidnapped.
-Sir Perceval manages to save Arthur from a similar fate and the two set out to rescue Lancelot.
+When demons threaten to plunge the human world in darkness, Princess Prin-Prin summons the knights Sir Arthur and Sir Lancelot to rescue kidnapped maidens and learn the secret of the demons' return.
+After defeating Astaroth and the demon lord, however, Lancelot is attacked and kidnapped.
+Sir Perceval saves Arthur from a similar fate, and the two set out to rescue Lancelot.
 They encounter a mysterious Black Knight who attempts to stop them.
-After defeating him, they realize that the Black Knight was Lancelot forced to wear demonic armor and that the demon lord has returned and is ready to attack the human realm.
+After defeating him, they realize that the Black Knight is Lancelot forced to wear demonic armor and that the demon lord has returned and is ready to attack the human realm.

 Both games represent a single continuous story, with Gold Knights II beginning directly after the cliffhanger presented in Gold Knights.